 9. Some notable persons of Ngas origin include Former Head of state, General Yakubu Gowon and Joseph Dechi Gomwalk, former governor of Benue-Plateau State.

-10.The Ngas people share similarities with other tribes such as Mupun (also found in Kanke), Mwagavul (in Mangu) and Chip.
+10.The Ngas people share similarities with other tribes such as Mupun (found mainly in Pankshin), Mwagavul (in Mangu) and Chip.

 Contrary to other texts Kerang/Karang and Ngas are not the same.
 Kerang is the name of a village in Mangu LGA of Plateau state and the language spoken by the people there is Mwagavul.